-Statewide Warrant Repository (NCAware): The court system is the hub of the criminal justice information system.
+Statewide Warrant Repository (NCAWARE): The court system is the hub of the criminal justice information system.
 As such, a fully automated repository of all outstanding criminal processes, such as warrants and orders for arrest, is necessary to apprehend known criminal and terrorist elements within the state.
-An important part of the NCAware project is to provide secure statewide access to all of North Carolina's outstanding summons, warrants, and orders for arrest.
-This new environment will allow law enforcement to access the repository from remote PCs.
-Pilot implementation of NCAware is expected to begin in January 2007.
+An important part of the NCAWARE project is to provide secure statewide access to all of North Carolina's outstanding summons, warrants, and orders for arrest.
+Several key steps are underway in anticipation of the pilot site testing and rollout of the new system next year including testing new automated verification procedures, hiring extra staff to audit outstanding criminal processes to ensure that they are still valid, and hiring trainers to prepare for the statewide implementation of this new system.